Abdalodon: Burrowing behavior

 Though there is no direct evidence that Abdalodon burrowed, it is plausible that it did.
 There is clear evidence that the closely related Triassic cynodonts Thrinaxodon and Trirachodon, also from the Karoo Basin of South Africa, were burrowers.
 This suggests a long history of burrowing behavior in cynodonts.

 Diet

-Abdalodon's teeth do not appear well suited for chewing or grinding large quantities of plant matter.
+Abdalodons teeth do not appear well suited for chewing or grinding large quantities of plant matter.
 Therefore, Abdalodon, like most early cynodonts, was most likely an insectivore or carnivore which preyed upon most anything smaller than itself.
 It was not until the early to middle Triassic that cynodonts began to diversify their diets; some becoming omnivorous or herbivorous, while others remained carnivorous.